df15h-moddable/df15h-unreal/docs/ce/terms.md

 A: We welcome noncommercial (free) fan uses of our released products .... ( [read more](https://www.funcom.com/legal/) )

+Q: How do I credit Funcom when I use the material on my site?

+A: If you share our content, please provide a link to our site or product web page and mention that it belongs to us by showing our copyright notice “© Funcom Oslo AS”.

 ## Reference

 - [Funcom Legal](https://www.funcom.com/legal/) @ funcom.